Utah Administrative Code

 (b) The adoption assistance application is not acted upon with reasonable promptness;

-(c) Adoption assistance or supplemental adoption assistance is reduced, terminated, or changed without the concurrence of the adoptive parents;
+(c) Adoption assistance or supplemental adoption assistance is reduced, suspended, terminated, or changed without the concurrence of the adoptive parents;

 (d) The amount of adoption assistance or supplemental adoption assistance approved was less than the amount requested by adoptive parents;